Cinder is the block storage service for the OpenStack.

 cinder: block-device: sdc

-Important: Make sure the designated block device exists and is not
+Important: Make sure the designated block device exists and is not currently in use.

 Deploy and add relations in this way: